mkuthan/mkuthan.github.io/_posts/2022-09-22-software-engineering-at-google.md

 * Deprecation is hard, but a without deprecation strategy you will be stuck.
 * Code is a liability, not an asset.
 * Deprecation during design like for a [power plant](https://www.iaea.org/publications/5716/design-and-construction-of-nuclear-power-plants-to-facilitate-decommissioning).
+* Advisory deprecation (hope is not a strategy) vs compulsory deprecation
+* Prevent backsliding

 **[Code search](https://developers.google.com/code-search)**

 Global code search with full understanding of the structure and references, greatly simplifies development.